SonarSource/slang/README.md

     git submodule update --init

-Then run the ITs, by simply forcing the tests
+Then run the ITs

+    cd its
-    mvn clean install -DskipTests=False
+    mvn clean install